Bernardin-François Fouquet: Career

 After 35 years he was appointed to, Archbishop of Embrun on 5 December 1740 after taking an oath to the king.
-He was dedicated on 8 January 1741 by Gilbert Gaspard de Montmorin Saint-Hérem, Bishop-Comte of Langres and Cardinal Étienne-René Gesvres Potier, Bishop of Beauvais-Comte.
+He was dedicated on 8 January 1741 by Gilbert Gaspard de Montmorin Saint-Hérem, Bishop-Comte of Langres and Cardinal Étienne-René Potier de Gesvres, Bishop of Beauvais.
 As Archbishop of Embrun, he carried the title of "Prince and Chamberlain of the Holy Roman Empire."

 After twenty five years of episcopate without highlight except his piety, his health had "altered because of the climate of the Alps", he resigned his archbishopric on 17 April 1767, after a bequeath from 3000 pounds to the Ladies hospital in Grenoble.
-He receives commendation St. Peter Abbey of Couture in the diocese of Le Mans.
+He receives commendation of the Abbey of Saint-Pierre de la Couture in the diocese of Le Mans.

 He died in Paris on 25 May 1785.